Job Opportunities in India – The Top Career Paths

 As the government is slowly improving its initiatives to promote tourism, more and more people are traveling to and from the country.

-Local travels are also becoming popular, which is why there are almost 800 aircrafts, both civilian and military, operating within the country at any given time.
+Local travel is also becoming popular, which is why there are almost 800 aircraft, both civilian and military, operating within the country at any given time.

 The country will definitely require pilots, ground crew, flight attendants, and airport personnel to keep operations up and running.